MobilityDB/MobilityDB/README.md

 --------

 *   The *master* branch has the latest release
-*   The *develop* branch has the development of the next release The complete list of releases is available [here](https://github.com/ULB-CoDE-WIT/MobilityDB/releases)
+*   The *develop* branch has the development of the next release.
+The complete list of releases is available [here](https://github.com/ULB-CoDE-WIT/MobilityDB/releases)

 Status